 One design, several functions.

-Multifunctional technology help people by adding smart solutions to daily objects, increasing the quality of our lives: thinking for example about kitchen appliances, or about smart home devices, but technology can also help to find solutions to reduce waste and help the environment.
+In the product design trends this is translated into multifunctional technology, helping people by adding smart solutions to daily objects and increasing the quality of our lives.
+Just think for example about kitchen appliances, or about smart home devices, which can make our lives easier…but technology can also help to find solutions to reduce waste and help the environment.